-The muskox in the West Kugluktuk management units (MX09) are the westernmost indigenous muskoxen in North American.
-Systematic strips transect survey took place in August 2017 to determine the muskox abundance and distribution in this area.
-A total of 8,591 km2 were flown, representing 16% coverage of the study area of 53,215 km2.
-During the survey, 87 adult muskoxen were recorded on transect resulting in an estimated number of 539 ± 150 (S.E.).
-The population in MX09 have been mostly stable since 1994, and it is consistent with local observations.
-Muskox distribution had not change from the historical one.
-Muskoxen have taken advantage of the wetter and lower-lying area in the Rae-Richardson River Valley that is within the proximity of uplands that provide them with suitable forage and a refugee from predators.
-The calf to adult ratio was 38% and the average number of adult per group was small, 6.21 ± 6.6.
+The muskox in the West Kugluktuk management unit MX-09 are the westernmost indigenous muskoxen in North America.
+A systematic strip transect survey took place in August 2017 to determine the muskox abundance and distribution in this management unit.
+A total of 8,591 km were flown, representing 16% coverage of the study area of 53,215 km.
+During the survey, 87 adult muskoxen were recorded on transect resulting in an estimated number of 539 $\pm$ 150 (S.E.).
+The population in MX-09 has been mostly stable since 1994, and the survey results are consistent with local observations.
+The muskox distribution does not appear to have changed from the observed historical distribution.
+Muskoxen have taken advantage of the wetter and lower-lying areas in the Rae-Richardson River Valley that is within the proximity of uplands, providing them with suitable forage and a refugee from predators.
+The calf to adult ratio was 38 calves/100 adults and the average number of group, excluding calf, was small, 6.21 $\pm$ 6.6.
 (S.D.).
-Muskox density was the lowest encounter within the Kitikmeot region with 0.010 muskox / km2 since 2013.
-The next survey of this area should be effectuated no later than 2023, so harvest quota could be review.
+Muskox density in MX-09 was the lowest density within the Kitikmeot region with 0.010 muskox / km since 2013.
+The next survey of this area is planned to be completed no later than 2023 in order to review the harvest quota.